-• Install the J2EE agent, providing details for the Access Manager 6.3 Patch 1 or greater instance.
-For instructions on how to install the agent, see Chapter 3, "Installing Policy Agent 2.2 for Sun Java System Application Server 8.1."
+Install the J2EE agent, providing details for the Access Manager 6.3 Patch 1 or greater instance.
+For instructions on how to install the agent, see Chapter 3, "Installing the IBM WebSphere Application Server 6.1 Agent."

 ▼ To Configure a J2EE Agent With Access Manager 6.3